guillaumeme/dtaianomaly/README.md

 data using the `DataManager` class.
 More information regarding how to structure the datasets and how to select datasets with certain properties can be found in the [data](data) folder.

-> The reasoning of `DataManager` is based on the implementation of [TimeEval](https://github.com/HPI-Information-Systems/TimeEval/tree/main).
+> The reasoning of `DataManager` is inspired by [TimeEval](https://github.com/HPI-Information-Systems/TimeEval/tree/main).

 ```python
 from dtaianomaly.data_management import DataManager